-7.6.10.1 Character Precinct 1 - Expressed post with splayed post top as detailed.
+7.6.9.1 Character Precinct 1

+Expressed post with splayed post top as detailed.

-7.6.10.2 Character Precinct 2 - Lap and cap fence with expressed posts as detailed.
+7.6.9.2 Character Precinct 2

+Lap and cap fence with expressed posts as detailed.

-7.6.10.3 Character Precinct 3 - Expressed post with two-way pointed post top as detailed.
+7.6.9.3 Character Precinct 3

+Expressed post with two-way pointed post top as detailed.

-- 7.6.11 Rails: 75 x 50mm hardwood or H4 treated softwood rails to be installed top, mid and bottom, Durability Class 2.
+- 7.6.10 Rails: 75 x 50mm hardwood or H4 treated softwood rails to be installed top, mid and bottom, Durability Class 2.
 Hardwood rails are recommended.
-Rails are to be generally 2 bays long with butt joints at alternate posts; not more than 2 rail joints to occur at any single post. - 7.6.12 Plinth: Fine Sawn Treated Pine, 150 x 25mm.
-Where gaps between the ground and the plinth board are excessive (over 100 mm), a second plinth board is to be installed. - 7.6.13 Palings: Fine Sawn Treated Pine, 150 x 12mm (under); 100 x 12mm (overs), length is to suit overall 1.8m fence height.
+Rails are to be generally 2 bays long with butt joints at alternate posts; not more than 2 rail joints to occur at any single post. - 7.6.11 Plinth: Fine Sawn Treated Pine, 150 x 25mm.
+Where gaps between the ground and the plinth board are excessive (over 100 mm), a second plinth board is to be installed. - 7.6.12 Palings: Fine Sawn Treated Pine, 150 x 12mm [under]; 100 x 12mm [overs], length is to suit overall 1.8m fence height.
 Under palings are to be spaced as necessary to maintain an overlap between overs and unders, nominal overlap is 25mm each side of the paling.
-Top line of fencing is to follow ground line. - 7.6.14 Capping: Fine Sawn Treated Pine, 100 x 50mm. - 7.6.15 All side and associated wing fences must match the height of the adjacent side fence. - 7.6.16 Where there is a difference in height between the lot and the street boundary, the maximum1.8m fencing height is measured from the top of the retaining wall.
-The maximum allowable height of the retainingwall is 500mm.
-Retaining wall materials must be timber, and appear harmoneous with fence materials. - 7.6.17 Due to location and proximity to open space assets, some lots are exempted from the above clauses and have individual side boundary fencing controls.
+Top line of fencing is to follow ground line. - 7.6.13 Capping: Fine Sawn Treated Pine, 100 x 50mm. - 7.6.14 All side and associated wing fences must be level with the adjacent side boundary fence.

+- 7.6.15 Where there is a difference in height between the lot and the street boundary, the maximum 1.8m fencing height is measured from the top of the retaining wall.
+The maximum allowable height of the retaining wall is 500mm.
+Retaining wall materials must be timber, and appear harmoneous with fence materials. - 7.6.16 Due to location and proximity to open space assets, some lots are exempted from the above clauses and have individual side boundary fencing controls.
 These lots are highlighted within the Character Precinct Map on Page 6 of this document.